lnkhamalah/medical-transportation-system-design/05-System-Architecture/05-security-model.md

 - Prevent unauthorized access to trip and patient-related data
 - Enforce strict role-based access control (internal and facility-facing roles)
 - Protect operational and billing integrity
+- Enforce immutability of completed trip records
+- Enforce controlled lifecycle state transitions for all trip and billing data
 - Minimize PHI/PII exposure through public intake
 - Preserve auditability for dispute-sensitive and billing-sensitive actions
 - Prevent automated abuse from degrading operational reliability or notification reputation
 - Protect data in transit and at rest
 - Enforce encryption using TLS for all external and internal service communication
 - Ensure database and object storage encryption at rest using managed encryption keys

 The application connects to the database exclusively through Amazon RDS Proxy to:

 - Prevent connection exhaustion during Lambda concurrency spikes
 - Centralize credential management
 - Reduce database exposure risk

 This is a layered security model designed for a small healthcare-adjacent organization.